 Dealership Templates for Customer Communication Amid Inventory Shortages

-Rather than shying away from things like price and payment, set the stage for a positive customer experience by discussing the available current, and projected, rates and availability for possible vehicles that match their needs.
-In a 2021 study, car buyers ranked trust as important as the price of the vehicle when deciding which dealership to buy from – with the quality of the communications from the dealership coming in at a close third.
+Rather than shying away from things like price and payment, set the stage for a positive customer experience by discussing current and future availability for possible vehicles that match their needs.

 Stay in consistent contact with your customers

-Customers aren’t just buying back their leases and driving away – they’re oftentimes leveraging that equity at competing dealerships or brand to trade-in and acquire the new vehicle they want.
-This defection poses significant immediate and future challenges to customer loyalty rates, which have already hit a six-year low last summer.
+Customers aren’t just buying back their leases and driving away; they’re oftentimes leveraging that equity at competing dealerships or brands to trade-in and acquire the new vehicle they want.
+This defection poses significant immediate and future challenges to customer loyalty rates, which have already hit an eight-year low last summer.

 Predictive Marketing for Dealerships 101

-It’s important at this stage to once again set clear expectations and begin to explore options such as pre-orders or reserved sales, especially as many brands are experiencing delivery delays.
+It’s important at this stage to once again set clear expectations and explore options like pre-orders or reserved sales, especially as many brands are experiencing delivery delays.
 Every message should build off the last and help emphasize the critical importance of building out a personalized lease-end plan to meet their unique wants and needs.

 Explore every option

-As previously mentioned, as soon as a customer buys out their lease, their loyalty is immediately at risk.
-This doesn’t just threaten a dealer’s sales figures, it ultimately impacts their ongoing service revenue, pre-owned inventory and more.
+As soon as a customer buys out their lease, their loyalty is immediately at risk.
+This doesn’t just threaten a dealer’s sales figures – it ultimately impacts their ongoing service revenue, pre-owned inventory and more.